|

 Daycare

-workers (also known as "child care practitioners") are referred to as "teachers", not minimum-wage babysitters, so parents
+workers (also known as "child care practitioners" or "daycare providers") are referred to as "teachers", not minimum-wage babysitters, so parents

 will think of daycare as "school". |